nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ```

 ### Verifying the access token by resource server
-* The integrity of the access token received for authorization at the resource server can be verified by
+* The integrity of the access token received for authorization at the resource server can be verified by the JWT signature
+* The scopes of the client application requesting authorization can be verified in the "scope" attribute of the access token JWT payload

 ## References